-Performance Tracking 2017 2018 Complete a Baseline Analysis of Urban Growth Rezone Parcels that will Support Create an Evaluation and Action Plan which contains a consistent Focused Growth and clear methodology for identifying baseline growth figures over the past 25 years, assessing and establishing a profile for 100% Х 65% each identified 20-min neighborhood, assessing infrastructure 50% deficiencies, and developing strategies to support 0% development.
-0% Expand Tools & Incentives that Support Growth 2017 2017 2018 2018 Target Actual Target Actual Create flexible, equitable funding tools to support development in growth centers.
-Apply tools to identify Х
+Performance Tracking 2017 2018

+Complete a Baseline Analysis of Urban Growth

+Create an Evaluation and Action Plan which contains a consistent and clear methodology for identifying baseline growth figures over the past 25 years, assessing and establishing a profile for each identified 20-min neighborhood, assessing infrastructure deficiencies, and developing strategies to support development.

+Expand Tools & Incentives that Support Growth

+Create flexible, equitable funding tools to support development in growth centers.
+Apply tools to identify infrastructure deficiencies to support 20-minute neighborhoods.